scipion-em/docs/docs/scipion-modes/install-plugins-command-line.rst

 ::

-    scipion3 installp --help
+    scipion3 install --help

-This will also show the instructions to use the installp command line tool.
+This will also show the instructions to use the install command line tool.

 Checking plugin updates